Etx17/test_cardiologs/README.md

 ## Introduction

 This document describes the process I followed and the considerations I made during the analysis of heart rate data for the assignment.
 Initially, the dataset showed unusual heart rate readings, which led to a deeper investigation into the data's integrity and physiological plausibility.
+Given the time I had to do this assignment, there are a lot of improvements that can be made (UI, feedbacks to user, icons, warning of a potential wrong analysis could be more emphasized)

 ## Analysis Overview